status-im/nimplay/docs/basics.md

 ```

+The string paramater given to the `contract` block macro can be any unique string.

 # Function Visibility

 All nimplay functions need to be annotated as either private or public, all functions marked with